Build your confidence to teach financial education and engage your students with relevant real-life contexts to prepare them for life.

 How to apply

-Applications for the next round of funding for secondary school projects commencing in 2022 are open from Monday 12 July 2021 to Friday 24 September 2021 (5.00pm AEST).
+Applications for the final round of funding for secondary school projects commencing in 2022 will open Monday 31 January 2022 and close Friday 18 February 2022.
+Funding is worth up to $5,000 for each project.

 Expand the tab below to see the schools who received funding for projects in 2021.